pqabelian/abelian-community-website/docs/guide/mining/gpu-mining.md

 GPU mining on Abelian can be performed in two ways:

-- **Solo Mining**: Mine independently using your own full node, keeping all block rewards
+- **Solo Mining**: Mine independently using your own Abelian node, keeping all block rewards
 - **Pool Mining**: Join a mining pool to share computational work and rewards with other miners

 ## Prerequisites